AnyLog-co/documentation/anylog commands.md

     ```anylog
     rest get where url = http://73.202.142.172:7849 and User-Agent = AnyLog/1.23 and command = "get !my_key"
     ```

+3. The following example is using REST **GET** to query an AnyLog network:
+    ```anylog
+    rest get where url =  http://10.0.0.78:7849 and command = "sql litsanleandro format = table select timestamp, value from ping_sensor limit 10" and User-Agent = AnyLog/1.23 and destination = network

+    ```

-3. The following example is using REST **POST** to send a message to a  Slack Channel:
+4. The following example is using REST **POST** to send a message to a  Slack Channel:
     ```anylog
     url = "https://hooks.slack.com/services/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"